Jehovah

 Jehovah (/dʒɪˈhoʊvə/) is a Latinization of the Hebrew Yəhōwā, one vocalization of the Tetragrammaton (YHWH), the proper name of the God of Israel in the Hebrew BibleOld Testament.
 The Tetragrammaton is considered one of the seven names of God in Judaism and a form of God's name in Christianity.

 The consensus among scholars is that the historical vocalization of the Tetragrammaton at the time of the redaction of the Torah (6th century BCE) is most likely Yahweh.
 The historical vocalization was lost because in Second Temple Judaism, during the 3rd to 2nd centuries BCE, the pronunciation of the Tetragrammaton came to be avoided, being substituted with Adonai ('my Lord').
 The Hebrew vowel points of Adonai were added to the Tetragrammaton by the Masoretes, and the resulting form was transliterated around the 12th century CE as Yehowah.
 The derived form Iehovah first appeared in the 16th century.
-The form Jehovah began to printed following a 17th-century development leading J to become a separate letter for printing the consonantal I. (Note: These were previously considered graphical variants of the same letter.)
+The form Jehovah began to be printed following a 17th-century development leading J to become a separate letter for printing the consonantal I. (Note: These were previously considered graphical variants of the same letter.)